cerebral-technology/alexmill.github.io/posts/_posts/2016-02-24-technology-efficiency-inequality-old-politics-new-world.md

 Unfortunately, the current political climate makes it difficult to integrate the imperatives of efficiency and equality.
 The libertarianism of Silicon Valley is great at maximizing efficiency, but it offers no solutions to the problem of increasing structural unemployment caused by technological progress.
 This is why Paul Graham’s appeals to “attack poverty” ring hollow.
 It is laudable that libertarians emphasize the importance of giving everyone equal opportunity.
 But as the distribution of wealth becomes more extreme, giving everyone an equal opportunity is like giving everyone a Powerball ticket.
 Sure, the lottery is a “fair” process, but it does nothing to address the fact it is simply built into the system that the majority of people walk away with nothing.

 Liberals and progressives often swing the pendulum too far in the other direction.
-By emphasizing equality above all else, they often advocate for regressive policies that fight the inevitable tide of economic progress.
+By emphasizing equality above all else, they often advocate for regressive protectionist policies that fight the inevitable tide of economic progress.
 Bemoaning the fact that there are fewer middle-class jobs with job security and good benefits ignores the ways in which technology (and globalization) has changed the means of production.
 Too often left-wing policies aim to reduce efficiency in the name of increasing equality.

 ## The Solution Must Be Political, Not Technological.